 May led the successful effort to combine the Entergy Louisiana and Entergy Gulf States Louisiana operating companies to form a single, stronger utility to serve Louisiana customers.
-In addition, he oversaw the completion and startup of operations at Nine Mile Unit 6, the first new power plant added to the Louisiana fleet in nearly 30 years.
-It is the cornerstone of the company’s long-term plan to modernize its generation fleet while helping meet Louisiana’s growing energy needs.
+In addition, he is implementing the company’s long-term strategy to modernize its generation fleet while helping meet Louisiana’s future energy needs.
+He oversaw the completion and startup of operations at Nine Mile Unit 6, the first new power plant added to the Louisiana fleet in nearly 30 years.

 Other positions of leadership include serving as vice president of transition management and managing director of corporate strategic planning and analysis.

-May serves on the boards of the Federal Reserve Bank of Atlanta’s New Orleans Branch, the U.S. Chamber of Commerce, The Louisiana Nature Conservancy, Teach for America of South Louisiana, City Year Baton Rouge, and Second Harvest Food Bank.
+May serves on the boards of the Federal Reserve Bank of Atlanta’s New Orleans Branch; the U.S. Chamber of Commerce; GNO, Inc.; The Louisiana Nature Conservancy; Teach for America of South Louisiana; City Year Baton Rouge, and Second Harvest Food Bank.

 May received a Bachelor of Science degree in electrical engineering from the University of Southwestern Louisiana and a Master of Business Administration from the University of New Orleans.
 He also completed the mergers and acquisitions program at the Wharton School in Philadelphia, Pa.